 Food security and affordability top the Government's agenda as production stagnates and prices continue to be firm.
-The compound annual growth rate between triennium ending 1995-96 and 2006-07 for total foodgrains at 1.04% and pulses 0.25%, reveal loss of dynamism in agriculture and allied sectors and is an alarming concern.
+The Compound Annual Growth Rate (CAGR) between T.E 1995-96 and T.E.2006-07 for total food grains at 1.04% and pulses 0.25%, reveal loss of dynamism in agriculture and allied sectors and is an alarming concern.
 There are weather and yield concerns and concerns of demand and supply whereby 20 million tones of pulses would be required by 2011-12.

-Nutritional security is another area to be taken care of as most of our vegetarian population is devoid of balanced diet leading to diverse forms of ailments and associated deficiency disorders.
-Pulses fill the void in supplementing the nutritional shortfall with the available proteins in fair quantities.
-Vital roles of pulses in sustaining the soil fertility by way of nitrogen fixation, feed and fodder values, interalia add the degree of their importance in sustainable agriculture
+Nutritional security is another area to be taken care of as most of our vegetarian population is devoid of balanced diet leading to diverse forms of ailments and associated deficiency diseases.
+Pulses fill the void in supplementing the nutritional shortfall with the proteins which they possess in fair qualities.
+Vital roles of pulses in sustaining the soil fertility by way of nitrogen fixation, feed and fodder values inter-alia add the degree of their importance in sustainable agriculture

-India's outstanding contribution towards total global acreage and production of pulses at 32 and 23 per cent respectively is credited to our strength The three five year plans of post-TMOP interventions, realized about 600 kg national average yield, as against the world's average productivity of 870 kg, is still much less than the demonstrated potential under the FLD.
-This, however, indicates that the targeted production and productivity is possible with the pulses under new niches, utilizing present systems of scientific inputs and modernized methods of pulse cultivation, complimented with generous governmental policies and appropriate development funding support under the ambitious ISOPOM, NFSM and the contractual research programs.
+India's outstanding contribution towards total global acreage and production of pulses at 32 per cent and 23 per cent respectively is credited to our strength The three five year plans (Eighth, ninth and TE 2005-06), of Post-TMOP period exhibited approximately 600 kg, national average yield, as against the world's average productivity of 870 kg, is although much less than the demonstrated potential under the frontline demonstration.
+This indicates that the targeted production and productivity is possible with the pulses under new niches, utilizing present systems of scientific inputs and modernized method of pulse cultivation complimented with generous Governmental policies and appropriate funding support to implementing states under the ambitious ISOPOM and NFSM programs.

-Acreage stability factors may be attributed to pulse coverage and production having comparative statistics between the periods prior to and during the TMOP, despite increase in infrastructural/irrigational potential from nine per cent to thirteen per cent and marginalization of these marginal crops.
-NPDP in 1986 during the Seventh Plan and ISOPOM during 2004-05 boosted the pulse production as evident from the increase in national average productivity from eighth plan onward.
-The ISOPOM with further infusion of the NFSM during the Eleventh plan would certainly display a catalytic role in translation of technology in all the 14 ISOPOM implementing states in general and identified potential 168 NFSM- pulses districts in particular.
+Acreage stability factors may be attributed to pulse coverage and production having comparative statistics between the period prior to and during the TMOP, effective from the Eighth plan (1992-97) despite increase in infrastructural/irrigational potential from nine per cent to 13 per cent and marginalization of these marginal crops.
+National Pulses Development Project (NPDP) in 1986 during the Seventh Plan (1985-90), & ISOPOM during 2004-05 boosted the pulse production as evident from the increase in national productivity of 600 kg/ha during eighth, ninth and tenth plan.
+The ISOPOM with further infusion of the NFSM during the Eleventh plan would certainly display a catalytic role in translation of technology in all the 14 states and 168 districts covered under NFSM - Pulses.